PawarSuraj/StackOverFLowSurvey2020/README.md

 The UI is created using Streamlit library for which i have included a tutorial file as well.
 I have used DecisionTreeRegressor from sklearn library for predicting the user salary The input for salary prediction is Country, Education and Years of Coding Experience.

+To startoff first make sure you have all the tools and libraries installed. then open stackzOverFlowServey.ipynb notebook.